alantech/alan/rfcs/010 - Tree Revisited RFC.md

 ## Summary

 The majority of the conclusions in [RFC 009](./009 - Tree RFC.md) are still valid, but the originally API proposed for Tree construction allowed nodes from different trees to be merged without properly reconciling the original trees into a single one.
-Additionally, the `addChild` API also does not return the newly created node which makes Tree creation harder to follow.
+Additionally, the `addChild` API does not return the newly created node which makes the originally proposed Tree creation harder to follow.

 ## Expected SemBDD Impact